HonkingGoose/git-gosling/docs/sandbox_first_commit.md

  create mode 100644 README.md
 ```

-Well done, you have just made your very first Git commit.
 Because this is the very first commit, it is the `root-commit`.
 Then we get the first 7 characters of the Git hash: `d663c4d`.
 Git tells us that we changed 1 file, and created one new line.